freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-216-investigating-the-primality-of-numbers-of-the-form-2n2-1/index.md

 ---
-title: Problem 216: Investigating the primality of numbers of the form 2n2-1
+title: Investigating the primality of numbers of the form 2n2-1
 ---
 ## Problem 216: Investigating the primality of numbers of the form 2n2-1